friends-of-presta/security-advisories/_posts/2023-05-22-scquickaccounting.md

 * **Published at**: 2023-
 * **Platform**: PrestaShop
 * **Product**: scquickaccounting
-* **Impacted release**: <= 3.7.3
+* **Impacted release**: <= 3.7.3 (3.7.4 fixed the vulnerability)
 * **Product author**: Store Commander
 * **Weakness**: [CWE-89](https://cwe.mitre.org/data/definitions/89.html)
 * **Severity**: critical (9.8)

 ## Description

-In scexportcustomers module for PrestaShop up to 3.7.3 (fixed in version 3.7.4), multiple sensitive SQL calls can be executed with a trivial http call and exploited to forge a blind SQL injection.
+In scexportcustomers module up to 3.7.3 for PrestaShop, multiple sensitive SQL calls can be executed with a trivial http call and exploited to forge a SQL injection.

 ## CVSS base metrics